daksh2k/zippyshare-dl/README.md

 element = browser.find_element_by_xpath("//*[@id='dlbutton']")
 element.click()
 ```
-If it does not find the download link then NoSuchElementException will be thrown it will open all the links in the browser in new tabs(Works on any site)
+If it does not find the download link then NoSuchElementException will be thrown it will open all the links in the browser in new chrome tabs(**Works on any site**)

-Using this
+Using this:
 ```python
 browser.execute_script("window.open('');")
 browser.switch_to.window(browser.window_handles[count+2])